ozum/pg-structure/README-JSDOC.md

 pg-structure connects to a PostgreSQL database, examines its structure and creates an JS object.
 The passed callback is executed with result object as parameter.

+## Special Thanks
+This module is developed with sponsorship of Fortibase.

 ## Features

 * Fully tested (Istanbul-JS coverage reports are in coverage folder)